blocklet/blocklet-site/developer/docs/pages/introduction/blocklet/index.md

 - Domain: Each Blocklet can be accessed through a unique DID Domain
 - Authentication Service: DID based Authentication Service
 - Access Management Service: Access Management Service based on DID Passport and RBAC
-- Notification Service: Blocklet can easily send messages to DID wallets through the Notification Service
+- Notification service: Blocklet can send messages to DID wallet

 ## What is Blocklet Store?